eyes and hour

 I imagine you might be the other way around.
 You love your coffee.
 Maybe you're still matcha-curious or pretty green when it comes to whisking it at home.
 Am I right?

-Or you love both and just had an epiphany, "I wonder if you can mix matcha with coffee?"
+Or you love both and just had an epiphany, "I wonder if you can mix matcha and coffee?"

 My goal with this recipe was to make it so surprisingly delicious that even a non-coffee drinker would love it.
 (That's me.)
 And two, I wanted to make it so tempting that a matcha virgin would not be able to resist trying it.
 Is that you?